perfsonar/psconfig-web/API.md

 ## PWA API

 PWA allows you to create / update meshconfig via REST API.
-You can use this to automate various configuration adminsitration.
+You can use this to automate various configuration administration.

 Before you can start using the API, you need to obtain the access token.